strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 published: false
 ---

 For the past twelve months the LoopBack team has been working hard on the future of [LoopBack](http://loopback.io/) and LoopBack 4.
-As 2018 wraps up and we prepare for 2019, we invite you to join us as we take a look back at the many developments throughout the year.
+As we wrap up 2018 with this last post of the year, we invite you to join us as we take a look back at the many developments throughout the year.

 <img src="https://strongloop.com/blog-assets/2018/Loopback-2018-wrap-up.png" alt="LoopBack 2018 Year in Review" style="width: 250px; margin:auto;"/>